-Mycobacteria are a cause of a number of diseases in cattle and other species, such as Mycobacterium bovis (bovine TB) and Mycobacterium avium subsp. paratuberculosis (MAP; Johne’s disease).
+Mycobacteria are a cause of a number of diseases in cattle and other species, such as Mycobacterium bovis (bovine TB) and Mycobacterium avium subsp. paratuberculosis (MAP; Johne’s Disease).

 Scientists Dr Cath Rees and Dr Ben Swift discovered that mycobacteria cells can be rapidly detected in the blood and milk of infected animals at very high sensitivity and specificity.

-Actiphage uses a virus that is specific for mycobacteria and only replicates in viable cells, and so has the potential to become a significant tool in the detection and control of tuberculosis in animals and humans.
+Actiphage uses a virus that is specific for mycobacteria and only replicates in live or viable cells, so has the potential to become a significant tool in the detection and control of TB and other mycobacterial diseases in animals and humans.

 - As a quality control tool for food manufacturing